camilne9/election_analytics_blog/posts/shocks.md

 # Blaming the President

 Since we are considering a Presidential election, it is fitting to attribute the responsibility of Coronavirus to the president.
-This gives the following predctions.

 In the case where half the states are successes and half are failures, my updated prediction is: